aisha-x/THM/Rooms/Challenges/Carnage.md

 ---
 **Q2.What is the name of the zip file that was downloaded?**

-- you can see it from the first http connection
+- You can see it from the first http connection
 - ![q2 http filter](https://github.com/user-attachments/assets/4d34aa43-925c-4aa7-a074-8c817e424f3a)
-- you can also filter for that zip file `http.request.uri contains "zip"`
+- You can also filter for that zip file `http.request.uri contains "zip"`
 - ![q2 zip filter](https://github.com/user-attachments/assets/283b3607-35a3-4007-aea1-cccd5ea0eeaa)

 Ans: ***documents.zip***